John61590/GithubUserInformation/README.md

 **Use Case**: Unit Test Development and Code Refactoring

-**Issues Resolved**:
-1. Fixed 4 failing unit tests due to mock setup configuration
-   - Problem: Mock tests using `any()` matcher caused failures
-   - Solution: Used exact parameters instead of `any()`
-   - Reason: Streamlined test debugging while maintaining understanding of test behavior

-2. Refactored ViewModels from LiveData to StateFlow
-   - Problem: Legacy LiveData API being used
-   - Solution: Migrated to modern StateFlow with proper lifecycle-aware collection
-   - Reason: StateFlow is the modern standard for Kotlin coroutines, provides better integration with Flow operators, thread safety by default, and eliminates Android dependencies from ViewModel layer

-3. Fixed build compatibility issues with Kotlin dependency versions
-   - Problem: Kotlin metadata version mismatch between dependencies
-   - Solution: Aligned all dependencies to use Kotlin 2.0.21 compatible versions
-   - Reason: Ensuring build stability and proper dependency management for production-level code

 **Reason for Using AI Tools**:
 AI tools were used to accelerate development while maintaining code quality.
 They helped identify and fix issues quickly, allowing focus on architectural decisions and user experience rather then debugging configuration problems.